 Herbal oils are very versatile ingredients.
 They can be used to create marinades, massage oils, salves, lip balms, facial serums, hair treatments, body creams, soaps, and more!

-Many different organic carrier oils may be used, however fractionated coconut oil and olive oil are popular and wise choices because they have long shelf lives and are suitable for many applications.
-Sunflower and sweet almond oils are also very popular, just be more careful with shelf-life and use anti-oxidants.
+You can use many different carrier oils.
+However, fractionated coconut oil or olive oil are popular and wise choices.
+They have long shelf lives and are suitable for many applications.
+Also, sunflower and sweet almond oils are very popular, just be more careful with shelf-life and use anti-oxidants.

-There are several ways to infuse oils, but the most used one is the “folk” or “simplers” method, which relies on the sun to naturally infuse oil with herbal properties.
+There are several ways to infuse oils, but the best known is the “folk” or “simplers” method.
+This method relies on the sun to naturally infuse oil with herbal properties.

 Infused Oils vs Essential Oils